 Of course, it isn’t just about your skills and personal qualities, if you want to win proofreading jobs online for beginners then you’ll need tools, training, and to be able to prove your ability.

-Your basic kit when working as a proofreader is a computer and an internet connection.
+When working as a proofreader, your basic kit is a computer and an internet connection.

 Having reliable broadband is great if you are working from a home office, but if you want to work from coffee shops, libraries, or join the digital nomad lifestyle then its worth thinking about a cellular package that offers you enough data to cover your work as well.
 You will also need: